thebearingedge/test-driving-angular-apps/README.md

 ##### Mocking A Web Service API: `$httpBackend`

 Part of keeping our tests manageable includes isolating our System Under Test as much as possible.
 Our current System Under Test is `parkFactory`.
-To keep it isolated, we want to avoid any real XHR requests from being sent from the browser.
+To keep it isolated, we want to avoid any real XHR requests from being sent by the browser.
 There are a few reasons for this, here are some of them:

 - I/O, network or otherwise, is *way* slower than in-memory code execution
 - Anomalies in network integrity could make our tests unreliable